Enter the mass and current height above y=0 to determine the gravitational potential energy of an object.

-Where U is potential energy, g is the acceleration due to earths gravity, and h is height from surface.
+Where U is potential energy, g is the acceleration due to earth’s gravity, and h is the height from the surface.

 How to calculate gravitational potential energy

 - Next, we need to measure the height.
-Using surveying techniques we determine that the ball sites on a hill that is 200m high.
+Using surveying techniques we determine that the ball sits on a hill that is 200m high.

 - Finally, we plug the information into the simplified equation above and we have our answer.
 U=200kg * 9.8m/s^2 * 200m = 392,000 Joules

-- Analyze your results and apply to other problems.
+- Analyze your results and apply them to other problems.

 As you can see, calculating the gravitational potential energy on earth is easy.
-It’s a simple plug and calculate.
-For objects not on earth or at distances far away it becomes much more complicated.
+It’s a simple plug and calculates.
+For objects not on earth or at distances far away, it becomes much more complicated.
 The radius and masses of both objects must be taken into account.